AdobeDocs/experience-manager-learn.en/help/sites/page-authoring/page-properties-feature-video-understand.md

 version: 6.3, 6.4, 6.5
 ---

-# Understanding Page Properties in AEM Sites {#understanding-page-properties-aem-sites}
+# Understanding Page Properties {#understanding-page-properties-aem-sites}

 The following video introduces the page properties associated with a page in Adobe Experience Manager.